Associate Professor of Luso-Brazilian Studies, Undergraduate Portuguese Adviser, Co-director of UC Comparative Iberian Studies Working Group

 - Spanish 100: Principles of Hispanic Literature and Criticism

-- Iberianism and Crisis: Spain and Portugal at the Turn of the Twentieth Century (U Toronto Press, Spring 2018)
+- Iberianism and Crisis: Spain and Portugal at the Turn of the Twentieth Century (Toronto, 2018)

-- Nossa and Nuestra América: Inter-American Dialogues (Purdue UP, 2011)
+- Nossa and Nuestra América: Inter-American Dialogues (Purdue, 2011)

 - Beyond Tordesillas: Critical Essays in Comparative Luso-Hispanic Studies (co-edited w/ Richard A. Gordon; The Ohio State UP, 2017)

-- "A ideia de sobranceria no ensaio luso-brasileiro de interpretação nacional."
-Circulação Literária e Cultural (ed.
+- “A Ideia de Sobranceria no Ensaio Luso-Brasileiro de Interpretação Nacional.”
+Circulação literária e cultural.
+Ed.
 José Luís Jobim.
-Peter Lang, 2017)
+Bern: Peter Lang, 2017.

-- "The Idea of Sobranceria in the Luso-Brazilian Essay of National Interpretation."
-Literary and Cultural Circulation (ed.
+- “The Idea of Sobranceria in the Luso-Brazilian Essay of National Interpretation.”
+Literary and Cultural Circulation.
+Ed.
 José Luís Jobim.
-Peter Lang, 2017)
+Bern: Peter Lang, 2017.

 - Javier Muñoz-Basols, Laura Lonsdale, and Manuel Delgado (eds.).
-The Routledge Companion to Iberian Studies (forthcoming, Hispania)
+The Routledge Companion to Iberian Studies, Hispania, Volume 101, December 2018, Number 4.

 - Tânia Martuscelli.
 (Des)Conexões entre Portugal e o Brasil.
-Séculos XIX e XX (forthcoming, Hispania)
+Séculos XIX e XX, Hispania, Volume 101, June 2018, Number 2.

-- Maite Conde.
-Consuming Visions: Cinema, Writing, and Modernity in Rio de Janeiro (forthcoming, Confluencia)
+- "The Dialogue between Literature and Film in Early Twentieth Century Rio de Janeiro."
+Maite Conde.
+Consuming Visions: Cinema, Writing, and Modernity in Rio de Janeiro, Confluencia, Volume 33, Issue 2, Spring 2018.

 - Ori Preuss.
 Transnational South America: Experiences, Ideas, and Identities, 1860s-1900s, Estudios Interdisciplinarios de América Latina y el Caribe, Vol. 28, No. 2 (2017)